David Doherty Assistant Professor of Political Science

 B.A., Political Science: New College, Sarasota, FL, 1999

 What do people in the Arab world have in mind when they voice support for "democracy" and what shapes these conceptions of democracy?
 The answer to this question is likely to have important implications for the prospects of establishing lasting democratic institutions in this region.
 The evidence we report here demonstrates that while some in this region prioritize rules and procedures like elections and free speech in their conceptions of democracy, many see the substantive outcomes democracy might produce as more essential.
 We find that individual-level characteristics associated with the likelihood that a person is exposed to procedural conceptions of democracy, as well as factors that may lead individuals to see reduction in poverty and inequality as particularly desirable explain variation in how people in this region think about democracy.
 These findings offer insight into the policies that may encourage citizen appreciation of and commitment to democratic institutions.

-A growing body of research finds that people care about more than policy outcomes--they also care about how and why those outcomes are achieved.
-However, little work has examined how people explain representatives' behavior.
-I report findings from national surveys and two survey experiments that shed light on these dynamics.
-I find that people attribute motives to representatives along three distinct dimensions and that both party cues and policy preferences can affect which motives people see as the most important explanations for a representative's behavior.
-I also find suggestive evidence that people are not strictly averse to representatives who appear to be motivated by political self-interest.
-Instead they appear to be more concerned with the extent to which they are motivated by their genuinely held preferences and a desire to serve the public.
+People care about more than the substance of policy outcomes.
+They also care about how political decisions are made.
+In this paper I report findings from national surveys and two survey experiments that shed light on the factors that affect how people attribute motives to politicians.
+I find that party cues, policy preferences, and other factors affect which motives people see as the most important explanations for a representative's behavior.
+I also find suggestive evidence that people are not strictly averse to representatives who are motivated by political self-interest.
+Instead they appear to be more concerned with the extent to which a representative is motivated by her genuinely held preferences and a desire to serve the public.
+The findings constitute an important step toward understanding how people attribute motives in the political arena and the potential consequences of these judgments about what drives politicians' behavior.